Salamanders in folklore: In heraldry

-In European heraldry, the salamander is typically depicted as either a lizard or a dragon within a blazing fire.
+In European heraldry, the salamander is typically depicted as either a lizard or a dragon within a blazing fire, sometimes also breathing out flames itself.
 In some instance, the heraldic salamander resembles a fire-breathing dog.

-Francis I of France used a salamander as his personal emblem, as evidenced on the relief at the Château de Chambord.
-And the king's motto was "Nutrico et extinguo (I nurture, I extinguish)".
+Francis I of France used a salamander as his personal emblem, as evidenced on the relief at the Château de Chambord and also displayed in the Palace of Fontainebleau and the Hôtel de Bourgtheroulde, with the motto "Nutrico et extinguo (I nurture, I extinguish)".
+The lizards on the crest of the Worshipful Company of Ironmongers may also have originated as salamanders.

 Modern folklore

 In French folklore, it has been alleged that the salamander's highly toxic breath was enough to swell a person until their skin broke.
 In Auvergne, the salamander was known by such names as soufflet (meaning 'bellows') or souffle ('breath') or enfleboeuf ("beef-puffer"), and was thought capable of killing cattle, and in Berry was the belief salamander could cause cattle to swell, even from a considerable distance.
 There was also a supposed black and yellow lizard known as lebraude locally, with similar attached lore: it only breathed once every 24 hours, but the exhalation killed any humans or plants or trees.
 In Auvergne, it was told that the only way to eradicate the lebraude was to keep it isolated in confined space for 24 hours, and let its breath kill itself.
 In the 18th century, Bretons had a taboo against calling the salamander by its true name, for fear people would come to harm if the creature heard it.

 A legend from Lausitz recorded in German tells of a sorcerer who kept a salamander sealed in bottle but could be unleashed on his enemies.
 While the magician was staying at Lauban, the broom maid's daughter tampered with the bottle and released the salamander.
 The spirit announced his gratitude to the townsfolk, and thereafter would warn them of an outbreak of fire by flying above the house in danger in the guise of a pyramid and serpent, and came to be called Feuerpuhz, a name that alludes to blowing of air, or swooshing out of a bottle.